‘General Hospital’ Spoilers: Sonny’s Dad Back For February Sweeps – Recast Mike Corbin Revealed

 Great-Grandfather Baby Drama

-General Hospital spoilers promise that Max Gail will be on the soap for an “extended arc” and he’s sure to encounter Nelle Hayes (Chloe Lanier), who is carrying his great-grandchild.
+General Hospital spoilers promise that Max Gail will be on the soap for an “extended arc,” and he’s sure to encounter Nelle Hayes (Chloe Lanier), who is carrying his great-grandchild.
 While the rest of the Corinthos clan has been treating Nelle like she’s the devil, she might find a sympathetic ear in Mike.
 After all, not only is she pregnant with the next generation of Corinthos kid, but Mike has done more than his fair share of sinning.
-Mike’s no angel, and he knows it so that he might be more welcoming to Nelle.
+Mike’s no angel, and he knows it, so that he might be more welcoming to Nelle.

 Of course, that would put Mike at odds with Sonny and Carly Corinthos (Laura Wright), but he’s no shirking violet and could prove a valuable ally to Nelle.
 We should also see Mike process the loss of Morgan Corinthos (Bryan Craig) since he wasn’t around for the death of his grandson.
 Losing someone he loved could make Mike even more open to bonding with Nelle, and General Hospital spoilers say she’s never one to miss an opportunity.

 What do you think about the recast of Sonny’s dad?
 Soap fans will find out more about why Mike is back in Port Charles at the end of this week, then get their first glimpse of Max Gail in the role of Mike Corbin on Monday, February 5.
 Catch up now on the latest GH scoop for the two weeks ending February 9, Franco’s sweeps murder mystery, and Jonathan Jackson’s rumored return to the ABC soap.
-Watch ABC daily for new GH episodes and check back often for the latest General Hospital spoilers and news.
+Watch ABC daily for new GH episodes, and check back often for the latest General Hospital spoilers and news.